Dubai's Expo 2020 reveals 3 worker deaths from COVID-19 - KESQ

 McGeachin again claimed the information about worker casualties was previously available, without elaborating.
 However, authorities in the run-up to the $7 billion fair had not offered any overall statistics on worker fatalities, injuries or coronavirus infections despite repeated requests from The Associated Press and other journalists.

-The statement comes a day after Expo offered conflicting reports about how many workers had died on site.
+The statement comes a day after Expo offered conflicting reports about how many workers had died in industrial incidents on site, before settling on three.

 The UAE long has faced criticism from human rights activists over poor treatment of the legions of low-paid migrant laborers from Africa, Asia and the Middle East who power the country’s economy.
 Dubai has gambled billions on its elaborate World Expo, hoping to make it a huge tourist attraction and a symbol of the country’s allure.